-We decided to select GMM as the most appropriate for our experiments because it is considered a versatile modeling tool for cluster analysis and its performance is much higher compared to, for example, K-means.
+Our choice fell on GMM because we considered it more robust and fast for cluster analysis compared to, for example, k-means.
 When applying GMM we arrange every object only to one cluster (thus, we make it easier to estimate overall performance).

-GS (Gibbs Sampling) is a Markov chain Carlo (MCMC) algorithm obtaining a sequence of observations which approximated from a specified multivariate probability distribution, when direct sampling is difficult.
-GS is widely used to enhance quality of topic modeling algorithms; it is a good algorithm for processing when the dimension of data is not very high.
+GS (Gibbs Sampling) is a Markov chain (MCMC) algorithm Monte Carlo obtaining a sequence of observations which specified approximated from a multivariate probability distribution, when direct sampling is difficult.
+GS is widely used enhance quality of topic modeling algorithms; it is a good algorithm for processing when the dimension of data is not very high.
 With high dimensional data it may be better to use Variational EM algorithm.
 [4] In our experiments we applied faster version of GS algorithm named Collapsed Gibbs Sampling algorithm.